luckie/best_in_place/README.md

 - **:display_as**: A model method which will be called in order to display this field.
 - **:object_name**: Used for overriding the default params key used for the object (the data-object attribute).
 Useful for e.g. STI scenarios where best_in_place should post to a common controller for different models.
+- **:data**: Hash of custom data attributes to be added to span.
+Can be used to provide data to the ajax:success callback.

 ###best_in_place_if
 **best_in_place_if condition, object, field, OPTIONS**